 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 thinking, Cultural understanding, Ethics, Environmental literacy, Information literacy,

 - Learning Outcomes

-- Able to access and critically analyse the scientific literature related to the project
+- Be able to access and critically analyse the scientific literature related to the project

-- Able to plan and implement experimental methods
+- Be able to plan and implement experimental methods

-- Able to develop new methodology and/or adapt existing methodology
+- Be able to develop new methodology and/or adapt existing methodology

 - Develop further laboratory skills at an advanced level

-- Able to write a comprehensive and logical account of the research project in correct scientific style
+- Be able to write a comprehensive and logical account of the research project in correct scientific style